philipwigg/owlim-packages/README.md

     rpmbuild -bb rpmbuild/SPECS/owlim-enterprise.spec
     sudo rpm -i rpmbuild/RPMS/noarch/owlim-enterprise-5.4.7348-1.noarch.rpm

 That's it!
-You can now start using Owlim-Enterprise by browsing the Workbench URL below.
+You can now start using OWLIM-Enterprise by browsing the Workbench URL below.

 You will find the .rpm in the `~vagrant/rpmbuild/RPMS/noarch/` directory on your Vagrant VM.